Orcasa-Platform/orcasa/README.md

 ### Client

-Copy the .env.example file to .env.local and fill in the NEXT_PUBLIC_API_URL field with the url of the API.
+Copy the .env.default file to .env.local and fill in the NEXT_PUBLIC_API_URL field with the url of the API.
 (By default it's http://localhost:1337)

 Add the NEXT_PUBLIC_MAPBOX_TOKEN field with the Mapbox token of the project.
 (You can get one [here](https://account.mapbox.com/access-tokens/))